 - I prefer not to peel my sweet potatoes.
 This is a personal preference.
 If you prefer to peel yours, go for it!
 Simply follow the instructions as written.

-- To ensure that your fires cook evenly, cut them into similarly sized pices and bake in an even layer (no overlapping).
+- To ensure that your fires cook evenly, cut them into similarly sized pieces and bake in an even layer (no overlapping).

 - Toss your sweet potatoes in a large mixing bowl or directly on the baking sheet.

 - Storage: These fries are best served right out of the oven.
-Leftovers store well in the refrigerator for 4-5 days.
-To reheat, heat in the microwave at 30-second intervals or re-crisp by toasting in the oven or toaster oven.
+Leftovers store well in an air-tight container in the refrigerator for 4-5 days.
+Reheat in the microwave at 30-second intervals or re-crisp by toasting in the oven, toaster oven, or air fryer.

 Nutritional Information